- What is generative engine optimization?

 Why does GEO matter?

-As AI-driven search becomes more prevalent, traditional SEO tactics are no longer sufficient to maintain online visibility.
+As AI-driven search becomes more prevalent, traditional SEO tactics are less sufficient to maintain online visibility.
 GEO addresses this shift by optimizing content for the way AI systems retrieve and present information.
 Benefits of improving GEO include:

 - Enhanced visibility: Increased chances of being cited in AI-generated responses